-The Dom Pérignon Golden Vines® Internship Programme
+The Dom Pérignon Golden Vines® Immersion Programme

-The Scholar will work alongside the renowned winemaking team of Dom Pérignon.
+The Scholar will learn alongside the renowned winemaking team of Dom Pérignon.
 The Scholarship winner will acquire an in-depth, first-hand and thus valuable understanding and knowledge of Dom Pérignon, Champagne and the fine and luxury wine sector in general.

 About the Master of Wine qualification